avinassh/blag/content/posts/sqlite-facts.md

 1. SQLite originated from a US warship.
 D. Richard Hipp (DRH) was building software for the USS Oscar Austin, a Navy destroyer.
 The existing software would just stop working whenever the server went down (this was in the 2000s).
 For a battleship, this was unacceptable.

 	So DRH asked the question: what if the database just worked without any server?
-This was an innovative idea back then.
+In DRH words:

+	> Why do we even need a server?
+Why can’t I pull this directly off the disk drive?
+That way if the computer is healthy enough, it can run our application at all, we don’t have dependencies that can fail and cause us to fail, and I looked around and there were no SQL database engines that would do that, and one of the guys I was working with says, “Richard, why don’t you just write one?”
+“Okay, I’ll give it a try.”
+I didn’t do that right away, but later on, it was a funding hiatus.
+This was back in 2000, and if I recall correctly, Newt Gingrich and Bill Clinton were having a fight of some sort, so all government contracts got shut down, so I was out of work for a few months, and I thought, “Well, I’ll just write that database engine now.”

 1. SQLite is not open source in the legal sense, as "open source" has a specific definition and requires licenses approved by the Open Source Initiative (OSI).